top of page

 Qualifications

-• Post Graduate Diploma of Arts in Psychology (Merit) , The University of Auckland
+• Postgraduate Diploma of Arts in Psychology (Merit), The University of Auckland

 Memberships

-• New Zealand Psychologist Board Registered Psychologist
+• Registered Psychologist with the New Zealand Psychologists Board

-• Member of New Zealand Psychological Society (NZPS)
+• Member of New Zealand Psychological Society

 How can we help?